moby/moby/contrib/man/md/docker-cp.md

 # DESCRIPTION
 Copy files/folders from the containers filesystem to the host path.
 Paths are relative to the root of the filesystem.
-Files can be copied from a running or stopped containers
+Files can be copied from a running or stopped container.

 # EXAMPLE
 An important shell script file, created in a bash shell, is copied from